Leeds Bursary is non-repayable support for full- and part-time UK students to help with the costs of being at University.

 - Not be studying on a degree apprenticeship programme.

 Do you need to apply?

-Once you have started at Leeds, we will send an email to your University email account in the autumn term, confirming your eligibility.
-Once you have received this, you can choose how you wish to receive your support.
+We will send an email to your University email account in the autumn term, once all eligibility criteria has been met, to confirm your award.
+After you have received the email you can choose how you wish to receive your support.

 If you are studying part-time you will need to apply for the Leeds Bursary every year that you are studying with us.
 Find out how to apply for funding if you are studying part-time.

 How much is it worth?

 The following table shows how much financial support full-time students can receive per year based on their household income.

 |Household income threshold||Award amount per year|

 The following table shows how foundation year students could receive a Leeds Bursary tuition fee discount depending on their household income, as well as a bursary to help with living costs.